grandpapiii/PacMan---Factory/README.md

 Road Map to future improvements:
 In the future, I would love to learn how to incorporate my assignment to feel more like the game with a vertical directional axis which would require rotating the images to change his direction up and down, adding borders that my PacMan cannot cross, and sound effects!

+To run this project on your own machine, clone the repository onto your computer and pull the html file into your web browser!